Operational Breakdown

 What this looks like day to day

-• Meetings happen, but decisions do not consistently stick.
+- Weak decision follow-through Meetings happen, but decisions don't consistently stick.

-• Updates get missed because the right people are not in the loop at the right time.
+- Missed updates The right people aren't in the loop at the right time.

 Why this happens